91原创

 cheam-first-nation-compost

-It is believed by nation officials that the material consists of 鈥榦vers鈥 which is a poor-quality compost-like material that may pose a significant harm to the environment, according to the update.
+It was believed by nation officials that the material consisted of 鈥榦vers鈥 which is a poor-quality compost-like material that may pose a significant harm to the environment, according to the update.
 As a result they say the operation was required to cease any discharge, address the impact on the environment, and prevent further discharge, with a stop work order.

 鈥淭his is our land, we must care for everything that belongs to us," is how Cheam law was translated roughly into English from Halq'em茅ylem.